VRPirates/rookie/README.md

 [![Downloads](https://img.shields.io/github/downloads/nerdunit/androidsideloader/total.svg)](https://github.com/nerdunit/androidsideloader/releases)
 ![Issues](https://img.shields.io/github/issues/nerdunit/androidsideloader)

+androidsideloader uses the GPL license, any forks of it must have their source code made public on the internet.

 ## !IMPORTANT!

 This app may be buggy and have problems, I will recode it from scratch ~~when MAUI will be released (This september) and a linux port will be available, making RSL cross-platform.~~